tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 Fortunately, PyMC is going to make it really easy for us to use categorical variables.
 But we're not here to copy and paste code, we want to really understand what's going on under the hood.

-The first challenge is that species is a feature of different nature.
+The first challenge is that species is a feature of a different nature.
 How?
 Let's see for example Length.
 It's a numeric variable.
 Not only because it uses numbers for its values, but also because operations with those numbers are meaningful.
-The total lengh of two fish is the length of the first fish plus the length of the second fish.
+The total lenght of two fish is the length of the first fish plus the length of the second fish.
 And it all makes sense.

 Species is of different nature, though.
 It's categorical.
 Not only because its values are not numbers, but also because they don't have a numeric interpretation.
 We can't do `"Bream" + "Pike"` and expect to obtain a sensible result.